hasenbanck/toa/SPECIFICATION.md

 **Encoding**: The 32-byte Blake3 hash is treated as a sequence of 32 consecutive bytes [h₀, h₁, ..., h₃₁] for Reed-Solomon encoding.
 No byte reordering or integer interpretation is performed.

-The code can correct up to 16 byte errors in the hash field.
+**Decoding**: The code guarantees correction of up to 16 byte errors in the hash field using traditional unique decoding algorithms.
+Implementations MAY employ list decoding algorithms (such as Sudan or Guruswami-Sudan) to attempt recovery from more than 16 errors, using the Blake3 hash of the decompressed data to disambiguate between candidate codewords.
+When list decoding succeeds beyond the traditional bound, implementations SHOULD indicate to the user that recovery was achieved with reduced confidence, as the mathematical uniqueness guarantee no longer applies.

 Reed-Solomon codes were chosen for their exceptional maturity and proven reliability.
 They have been successfully deployed for decades in CD/DVD error correction, QR codes, satellite communications, and RAID systems.
 The mathematics